UConn women's basketball has had one of the most successful dynasties in NCAA history.

 - Awards: She is the only UConn Player to win three Naismith awards and three AP National Player of the Year awards.
 She is also a two-time winner of the Wade Trophy, a three-time AP All-American, a three-time AAC Player of the Year and a two-time winner of the Wooden Award.

-Stewart is the youngest member of this team, but she might be the most decorated.
-Not only did she help UConn win the NCAA championship in each year she played for the Huskies, but she was also named the Most Outstanding Player at the Final Four in each of those seasons, an accomplishment unmatched by any other player in the history of women’s college basketball.
+Stewart — also known as Stewie — is the youngest member of this team, but she might be the most decorated.
+Stewie never got tired of playing on the big stage.
+She helped UConn win the NCAA championship in each year she played for the Huskies.
+Stewart was also named the Most Outstanding Player at the Final Four in each of those seasons, an accomplishment unmatched by any other player in the history of women’s college basketball.

-The 6-foot-4 native of Syracuse, New York, owns UConn records for free throws made in a career (484), blocked shots in a career (414) and the single-season record for free throws made (147).
-She is also second to only Moore on the UConn scoring charts, totaling 2,676 points in her career, and is fifth all-time in rebounding, grabbing 1,179 boards for the Huskies.
+The 6-4 native of Syracuse, New York, owns UConn's records for career free throws made (484), blocked shots (414) and the single-season record for free throws made (147).
+She is second only to Moore on the UConn scoring charts, totaling 2,676 points in her career, and is fifth all-time in rebounding, grabbing 1,179 boards for the Huskies.

-Already in her WNBA career, she has won a championship and an MVP award, both coming in 2018 with the Seattle Storm.
+In her WNBA career, she has already won a championship and an MVP award, both coming in 2018 with the Seattle Storm.
 Stewart also helped the U.S. win a Gold Medal in the 2016 Olympic Games.

 Forward: Tina Charles (2006-2010)